 - RAF Locking-

 And so we embarked on the final month of our course.
-We were conducted to the Type 80 Laboratory found alongside a room marked "Type X".
-What that room contained we never did find out : the Type 80 was rated as "Top Secret" so the equipment in there must have been exceptionally esoteric. ( I have discovered recently that the Mark X version of IFF was new just about then, so perhaps it was that?)
+We were conducted to the Type 80 Laboratory which was alongside a room marked "Type X".
+What that room contained we never did find out : the Type 80 was rated as "Top Secret" so the equipment in there must have been exceptionally esoteric, having no name. ( I have been informed recently by Alan Hartley-Smith, an ex fifties instructor at Locking, that Type X was the British version of the early commercial German Enigma machine.
+It was an encoder and teleprinter combined, somewhat like the German Lorenz which was known as Tunny at Bletchley Park.Wikipedia knows all about it of course. )

-The Lab contained, surprise surprise, a modulator cabinet and a transmitter cabinet, alhough both of these were very much larger than the Type 13 equivalents.
-A large grey object looking like an electric motor stood on a low plinth, and another cabinet contained a huge glass envelope with a dozen curly wires coming out of its top.
+The Type 80 Lab contained, surprise surprise, a modulator cabinet and a transmitter cabinet, both very much larger than the Type 13 equivalents.
+A large grey object looking like a big electric motor stood on a low plinth, and another cabinet contained a huge glass envelope with a dozen curly wires coming out of its top.
 The walls of the room were covered by huge oversize black & white photographs of external views of the radar, and we were amazed at its size.
 Again we were disappointed to learn that we would not see the real thing until we arrived at our postings.

 The Type 80 we learnt was the last word in surveillance radar: its range and precision were unprecedented and were second to none in the world as the design had only commenced but five years previously under the codename "Green Garlic".
 This began as an experimental lash-up at the RRE of two Type 14 reflectors bolted end to end!
-Not that we ever allowed to see what an operator would see on his console, we just had to take the instructors word for it.
-But as the various parts were explained to us we realised that it had to be true and we were all very impressed at the advances in design from Types 13/14.
-Who would have thought that a magnetron could be watercooled for instance, as surely water and 32000 volts ought never to come in close proximity?
-So duly impressed we buckled down to getting everything into our heads, flattered to be entrusted to do so.
+Not that we were ever allowed to see what an operator would see on his console, we just had to take the instructors word for it.
+But as the various parts were explained to us we realised that it had to be true and we were all astonished at the advances in design over Types 13/14.
+Who would have thought that a magnetron could be watercooled for instance, as surely water and 32000 volts ought never to come in such close proximity?
+So, overwhelmingly impressed, we buckled down to getting everything into our heads, somewhat flattered to be entrusted to do so.

 Type 54